CAN vs OBD2

 With each CAN message containing an average of FOUR datasource updates each and assuming you are displaying 8 datasources on a dash layout at one time, this speed allows CAN to provide hundreds of updates to those 8 datasources on the dash over a single second, providing the smooth and fast response that comes from proper CAN based digital dashes and not the laggy, slow response that comes from using OBD2 apps.

-As of the current moment, even whilst our software fully is fully compatible, PowerTune Digital no longer sell dashes for OBD2 connections due to both the poor experience OBD2 provides in many cases - as well as some incorrect perceptions that OBD can output data at the speed of an aftermarket CAN based ECU.
+As of the current moment, even whilst our software is fully compatible with OBD2, PowerTune Digital no longer sell dashes for OBD2 connections due to both the poor experience OBD2 provides in many cases - as well as some incorrect perceptions that OBD can output data at the speed of an aftermarket CAN based ECU.
 We never want to disappoint our customers!
 As always there are some exceptions to the rule; and we are looking at those.
 We see you LS1 guys, we see you.